Carajas Iron Ore Mine, Brazil

 The Carajas region boasts the richest reserves and concentrations of iron ore anywhere in the world and was discovered entirely by accident in the late 60s when a US Steel Helicopter was forced to land on a hill in the area to refuel.
 Surveyors on board noted the baron state of the hill and subsequently discovered that the iron content was as high as 66%.

 Other mineral deposits were discovered later; Carajás is rich not only in iron ore but also ores for manganese, copper, tin, aluminium and even gold.

 Carajás iron deposit and mine development

-US Steel wanted to develop the Carajás iron deposit but the Brazilian Government was unwilling to hand control over to a foreign company.
-Brazil is currently the world's largest exporter of iron ore with annual production of over 510Mt.
+US Steel initially wanted to develop the Carajás iron deposit alone but the Brazilian Government was unwilling to hand control over to a foreign company.

 In 1970 the Brazilian government opted instead to create a joint venture company, Amazonias Mineração (AMZA), of which 51% was owned by Vale and 49% was owned by US Steel.